globalizejs/globalize/README.md

 - [Ongoing work][] lists our current sprint.
 Here you find what we're actively working on at this very moment.
 Priority is determined by the community needs.
-  If there's anything you want done, feel free to weigh in on a new or existing issue or pull request.
+  If there's anything you want to be done, feel free to weigh in on a new or existing issue or pull request.
 Pro activity is your best bet.
 - [Next work][] lists what we're going to work next or what we dream of.

 [Ongoing work]: https://github.com/jquery/globalize/labels/Current%20Sprint